SchokiCoder/book_modern_c/src/22_optional.md

 should use them anymore.
-One of the reason why they are bad is, in order to process that string you would have to step through each char of the string and check if it is the null-char BEFORE you can actually work with it.
+One of the reason why they are bad is, in order to process that string you would have to step through each char of the string and check if it is the null-char **before** you can actually work with it.
 Imagine stepping through hundreds of char’s each time having this check.
 Say goodbye to performance in that case.